vassishap/masv/README.md

 Long-read sequencing technologies (e.g., PacBio, Oxford Nanopore) possess substantially different error profiles and rates.
 Direct application of MASV to data from these or other non-Illumina platforms will likely result in suboptimal performance.

-Recommendation: To maintain optimal resolution and accuracy when applying MASV to non-Illumina data, the platform-specific parameters (e.g., abundance-ratio, k-mer thresholds) must be re-evaluated and adjusted.
+Recommendation: To maintain optimal resolution and accuracy when applying MASV to non-Illumina data, the platform-specific parameters (e.g., abundance-ratio, k-mer thresholds) should be re-evaluated and adjusted.

 ## Citation
 If you use MASV in your research, please cite: